Return to work forms and procedures

 Patterns do more than tackle absenteeism – they help identify when staff are in need of support.
 Trends and patterns can also identify priorities when spending hard-won wellness budgets.

 Here’s just some ways that the powerful reporting tools can help:

 - Identify potential occupational manual handling risks where one department shows a high degree of injuries

 - Identify stress risks by department, which may show a need for management training

 - A high incidence of winter ‘flu could suggest a need for ‘flu jabs

 - Identify disability-related absence, allowing you to discuss a condition which an employee may not notice getting worse

 - Identify ‘presentees’ who may come to work ill and infect the rest of the team

-Activ Absence offers an easy way for managers to monitor, support and encourage their teams – what employer does not want that?
+Activ Absence helps HR managers to monitor, support and encourage their teams – because it’s not all about absence.